-Visual Studio Express 2017 Products
+Visual Studio Express 2017

-A number of free development tools are also available, including Visual Studio Express for Windows, Visual Studio Express for Web and Visual Studio Express for Windows Desktop.
-These tools provide a subset of the functionality available in Visual Studio Professional 2017 and are specific to writing applications targeting these platforms.
-Each of these Visual Studio Express products is licensed per user and subject to the use terms included with the product.
-Visual Studio Express can be used to build production applications.
+A number of free development tools are also available including Visual Studio Express for Windows Desktop.
+This tool provides a subset of the functionality available in Visual Studio Professional 2017 and is specific to writing applications targeting the Windows desktop platform.
+Visual Studio Express for Windows Desktop is licensed per user and subject to the use terms included with the product.
+Visual Studio Express for Windows Desktop can be used to build production applications.
+This will be the final version of Visual Studio Express, and there will not be a UWP or Web offering of Visual Studio Express 2017.
+We encourage all users to look at the free development options offered by Microsoft such as Visual Studio Code and Visual Studio Community for future development needs.